-Scholarship or educational process is meant to shape man in body and mind.
-The man whose body and mind are shaped in the process of education or scholarly engagements has to display the good which his/her mind has been exposed to, in the society.
-This could show through behaviours, speeches and thinking as could be expressed in theories and policies, or guides in life: all for human welfarism.
-Suffice it then to posit that any claim to educatedness or scholarship, that is, being educated or having attained scholarship should not start and end in papers of certification, on abstractism where the acclaimed educated could think far, extract an idea and theorize very intellectually commendable.
-After all these formalities of the portrayal of scholarship or show-of-educatedness, the person has a home, has parents, has siblings, probably has children, has other relatives of extended families, has a kindred or village or town, the person is a human being who socializes with other people in religious, political gatherings, in economic hustling activities, etc. it is in his/her relationship in these pointed milieus that his/her educatedness or scholarship would best be judged.
+Scholarship or the educational process is meant to shape a man in body and mind.
+The man whose body and mind are shaped in the process of education or scholarly engagements has to display the good to which his/her mind has been exposed, in society.
+This could show through behaviours, speeches, and thinking as could be expressed in theories and policies, or guides in life: all for human welfarism.
+Suffice it then to posit that any claim to educatedness or scholarship, that is, being educated or having attained scholarship, should not start and end in papers of certification, on abstractism where the acclaimed educated could think far, extract an idea, and theorize very intellectually commendable.
+After all these formalities of the portraval of scholarship or show-of-educatedness, the person has a home, has parents, has siblings, probably has children, has other relatives of extended families, has a kindred or village or town; the person is a human being who socializes with other people in religious, political gatherings, in economic hustling activities, etc. It is in his/her relationship in these pointed milieus that his/her educatedness or scholarship would best be judged.
 The level of being able to maintain piquant relationships among these milieus shows the level of his/her scholarship.
-In other words, educatedness or scholarship is best explained in not just positive thinking, but most importantly, speeches and actions.
+In other words, educatedness or scholarship is best explained not just in positive thinking, but most importantly, in speeches and actions.
 When thinking is positive of average or above average, and it is supported and reaffirmed in speeches and actions, then the entity from whose mental activity these proceed sounds human both in abstract (mindthinking) and tangible (behavioural and speaking) forms.
-Education should be seen, measured or gauged in not just thinking, but speeches and actions.
-Just as it said elsewhere, "Any education that is devoid of morality is incomplete and useless.
-Such education is even harmful to both the individual who acquires it and the society in which he lives" (Ugwu and Ozoemena 2019a, 24).
+Education should be seen, measured, or gauged not just in thinking, but in speeches and actions.
+Just as it is said elsewhere, "Any education that is devoid of morality is incomplete and useless.
+Such education is even harmful to both the individual who acquires it and the society in which he lives" (Ugwu and Ozoemena 2019_a, 24).